Sudoku91Sudoku91

 Diagonal Sudoku Rules

-In addition, the main diagonal (top-left to bottom-right: cells r1c1, r2c2, … r9c9) must contain each digit 1–9 exactly once.
+On top of that, the main diagonal (top-left to bottom-right: r1c1, r2c2, … r9c9) needs each digit 1–9 exactly once.

 How to Solve Diagonal Sudoku